DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/SMART-SEND/readme.md

 Smart Send supports dynamic placeholder tags using the table and field names.
 Similarly, the display method can also be used with the format %TableName.MethodName#%.
 If the field you wish to use is not on the primary table, you can add a display method to the table to return the data from another source.
 Refer to [Dynamic Placeholder Tokens](CONFIGURATION/Email_placeholder.md).

-**Why are the token placeholders showing as the token as opposed to the value e.g. %PurchId%?**
+**Why are the token placeholders showing as the token as opposed to the value, e.g. %PurchId%?**

 The main reasons this would occur:
 * The token placeholder is invalid.
 The syntax used on the token placeholder is not per the fixed token list for the report, or the dynamic token is in the incorrect notation e.g. %TableName.FieldName% or %TableName.MethodName#%.
 Refer to [Dynamic Placeholder Tokens](CONFIGURATION/Email_placeholder.md).